jorisnoo/csv2actual/README.md

 ## Why?

 While Actual can import bank account statements through the "Quicken" format, not all banks support this.
-Instead, they may allow exporting transaction data in custom formats.
+Instead, they may allow exporting transaction data in a custom format.
+This utility aims to enable importing data from unsupported banks, so it doesn't need to be entered my hand.

 ## Supported banks

-- Zürcher Kantonalbank (German Export)
+- Zürcher Kantonalbank (German)

 If you'd like to see support for another bank, please open an issue or PR 💫